Example

 Sinusoidal Synthetic Sequence Data Example

-A concrete example of generating synthetic sequence data uses time steps.
-At each step , the observed value is computed as , where is drawn from a standard normal distribution and scaled by , giving the noise a standard deviation of .
-The underlying sinusoidal signal provides a smooth, periodic ground truth, while the additive noise makes the prediction task nontrivial.
-Assuming a -order Markov condition with , the dataset is split so that the first examples (out of ) serve as training data, covering approximately one full period of the sine function, while the remaining examples are reserved for evaluation.
+A common example of generating synthetic sequence data uses time steps.
+At each step , the observed value is computed as , where is noise drawn from a standard normal distribution and scaled to have a standard deviation of 0.2.
+The sinusoidal signal provides a smooth, periodic ground truth, while the additive noise makes the prediction nontrivial.
+To construct training data assuming a -th order Markov condition with , the sequence is converted into overlapping windows.
+This yields total examples.
+The first 600 examples, which cover approximately one full period of the sine function, are used for training, and the remainder are reserved for evaluation.

 0